-8.9 INWARD BOUND VESSELS
+8.10 INWARD BOUND VESSELS

-All vessels approaching the Shannon Estuary shall contact the pilot Station at Cappa on VHF Channel 16/11 when within range.
+All vessels approaching the Shannon Estuary shall contact the Pilot Station at Cappa on VHF Channel 16/11 when within range.

-All arriving vessels shall be advised of pilot boarding time and embarkation station. by the pilot station.
-Vessels which are draught restricted at the Ballybunion Bar shall if necessary be assigned an outer anchorage to await suitable berthing tidal conditions based on berth availability.
+Arriving vessels shall be advised of the time of pilot boarding by the pilot station.
+Vessels which are draught restricted at the Ballybunion Bar shall, if necessary, be assigned an outer anchorage to await suitable berthing tidal conditions based on berth availability.